jacym/fbai2-twitchbot/README.md

 - A Twitch account authorized to create bots
 - Your Twitch OAuth token

+Firstly, create a .env file in the same directory as the files in this repository.

 Your pipenv .env file should contain the following information:
 ```
 # .env